 Yes.
 Click here to learn more about the HGSU-UAW.

-Thank you for your interest in being a Chemistry TF or CA. All Spring 2025 positions have been filled, and the application is now closed.
-The application for Fall 2025 positions will open in March 2025.
-Please contact wyatt_hurt@g.harvard.edu with any questions.
+Thank you for your interest in being a Chemistry TF or CA. All Fall 2025 positions have been filled, and the application is now closed.
+Spring 2026 applications will open in October 2025.
+Please contact Wyatt Hurt (wyatt_hurt@g.harvard.edu) with any questions.

 Harvard is an equal opportunity employer and all qualified applicants will receive consideration for employment without regard to race, color, religion, sex, national origin, disability status, protected veteran status, gender identity, sexual orientation, pregnancy and pregnancy-related conditions, or any other characteristic protected by law.